 |Dietary Fiber||42.5 g||112%|

 |Vitamin C||2.3 mg||4%|

 Fresh as well as dried oregano can be readily available in the herb stores all around the year.
 Try to buy fresh herb over its dried form since it is superior in flavor and richer in essential oils, vital vitamins, and antioxidants like β-carotene, vitamin-C, and folates.

 Choose fresh oregano leaves featuring vibrant green color and a firm stem.
 It should be free from mold, discoloration, or yellowing.
 Try to buy dried oregano from the organic farm and process from authentic sources since it assurances you that the product is free from irradiation and pesticide residues.

 Fresh leaves should be stored in the refrigerator, kept in a zip pouch, or wrapped in a slightly damp paper towel.
 Dried leaves can be kept fresh for many months when stored in a tightly sealed glass container, and stored in a cool, dark, and dry place.

 In order to keep the fragrance and aromatic flavor intact, oregano leaves are generally used just prior to preparing recipes.

 Photo courtesy: Craig

-Oregano herb is widely used as a "spice."
+Oregano herb is widely used as "spice."
 It is principally employed in the cuisines as a seasoning to enhance the flavor.

-It has been used in preparation of many popular dishes in Mediterranean and Mexican cuisine since ancient times.
-Along with other spicy items, it is being used as flavoring agent in the preparation of pizzas, chicken, fish, and meat dishes.
+It has been used in the preparation of many popular dishes in Mediterranean and Mexican cuisine since ancient times.
+Along with other spicy items, it is being used as a flavoring agent in the preparation of pizzas, chicken, fish, and meat dishes.